-(B) Appointment

-The appointment of a manager for a standalone fund, a fund for a fund of funds or a manager for a mandate in a fund of mandates will involve using the information garnered from the clover rating analysis mentioned above.
-Depending on the demands of BNPP AM or the client, a selection is made from the FundQuest list based on the number of clovers, whether the product is Article 8 or 9 according to the SFDR regulation, whether the manager is willing to include BNPP AM criteria, the type of reports they are willing to provide, etc. The Global Product Strategy dept, the Sub Advisory Dept, FundQuest Advisor, the Sustainability Centre and potentially the client (e.g. Wealth Management) may be involved in the selection of the criteria and the final selection of the manager to be appointed.
-For the AM Select range this involves three RFP questionnaires, one that looks at the asset manager, the second covers the strategy and to what extent the manager can fulfil the mandate, and the third covers the regulatory requirements.
-The funds in this range respect our Responsible Business Conduct Policy, decile 10 exclusions, and we track the better than benchmark rule.
-Although the external manager is in charge of the engagement, the voting is carried out by BNPP AM
+(B) Appointment The appointment of a manager for a standalone fund, a fund for a fund of funds or a manager for a mandate in a fund of mandates will involve using the information garnered from the 3 ESG analysis streams mentioned above.
+Depending on the demands of BNPP AM or the client, a selection is made from the Delegated Solutions list based on the proprietary ESG KPIs, whether the product is Article 8 or 9 according to the SFDR regulation, AMF Cat.
+1 or 2 according to the AMF regulation, whether the manager is willing to include BNPP AM criteria, the type of reports they are willing to provide, etc. The Global Product Strategy dept, Delegated Solutions, the Sustainability Centre and potentially the client (e.g. Wealth Management) may be involved in the definition of the criteria and the final selection of the manager to be appointed.
+For the AM Select range this involves three RFP questionnaires, one that looks at the asset manager, the second covers the strategy and to what extent the manager can fulfil the mandate, and the third covers the regulatory requirements, especially on ESG.
+The funds in this range must respect our Responsible Business Conduct Policy, and, on a best-effort basis, the decile 10 exclusions, and the better than benchmark rule.